• Skip to primary navigation

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

-2 photo collage of making chocolate cookie dough in a glass bowl.
+brown chocolate shortbread cookie dough in a glass bowl.

 Pro tip: If your dough appears too dry, add a teaspoon of milk until it holds together.
 Conversely, if the dough seems too wet, gently mix in a small amount of additional flour or cocoa powder.

-rolled chocolate cookie dough log placed on a round wooden board.
+a rolled brown cookie dough log placed on a brown wooden board.

 Wrap the chocolate shortbread cookies log in parchment paper, then roll it on a flat work surface to create a uniformly thick and evenly rounded log.